 Ms. Wand teaches, lectures, researches and publishes in the fields of international development, libraries and information policy, marketing and advocacy.
 Recent publications focus on the role of libraries and information centers in socioeconomic development.

-Susan Severtson spent two years as a Peace Corps volunteer in Sierra Leone, West Africa, where she taught English and Domestic Science, and assisted the Minister of Culture in the compilation of a National Dance Troup, working as costume consultant.
+Susan Severtson spent two years as a Peace Corps volunteer in Sierra Leone, West Africa, 1964-1966.
+There she taught English and Domestic Science, and assisted the Minister of Culture in the compilation of a National Dance Troup, working as costume consultant.

 She is trained as a librarian (University of Chicago), and has thirty years of information publishing experience.
 She spent 8 years as President of Chadwyck-Healey academic publishers, and has compiled over 30 major academic collections and databases.
 Her experience in administration, sales, marketing, and editorial activities in the electronic publishing business provides her with an insight to the technical challenges of curatorial work in the arts and design field as well as a good grasp of the world of design information dissemination.